non-disclosure states real estate property sale price value

 The assessed value is the local tax assessor’s opinion of what the property is worth.
 This number also plays a role in determining each property's annual tax bill.

-Even though the assessed value of a property is easy means of valuation, it’s not always an accurate representation of market value.
+Even though a property's assessed value is an easy means of valuation, it’s not always an accurate representation of market value.
 In some markets, these values are just flat-out wrong!
 When using this number to find the market value of a property, be aware that even though this gives some basis for the property’s value, it probably isn't telling the full story.

 Summary